stantonius/hot-air/_posts/2022-07-24-Proxmox_Router.md

 > This might not be technically true that this setup is a vLAN.
 But as far as I can tell, because this is a custom subnet that I configured, any VM or container that uses this `vmbr1` bridge will join this subnet.
 As such, this is a unique network that was set up with software - hence vLAN.

+> **Update 08-08-2022**: A great post [here](https://networkengineering.stackexchange.com/a/28468) confirms that VLANs and subnets are **different**.
+While they often go hand-in-hand, VLANs create isolated networks at Layer 2 (ie. groups of **ethernet** devices isolated while on the same physical infrastructure); subnets are just blocks of IP addresses that know how to reach eachother **without going via the gateway/router**.

 ### 2. Connect additional bridge to the internet

 Now that we have created a second Linux bridge `vmbr1`, we need to configure the main Proxmox server node to route traffic from this second bridge to the main gateway.
 This is done via a Network Address Translation (**NAT**; as a reminder, NAT is the process of allowing private IPs to use the same single Public IP; more on networking can be found [here](https://stantonius.github.io/home/networking/computer_science/2022/07/20/Networking_Keys_Summary.html)).